dohuyduc2002/An-end-to-end-MLops-with-Kubeflow/README.md

 ├── terraform                           *  Terraform files for deploying the project │   ├── gce                             *  Deploying Jenkins in GCE │   └── gke                             *  Deploying the project in GKE
-│ testing                               *  Testing files for the project │   ├── unit                            *  Unit test files for kfp pipeline and model serving │   └── integration                     *  Integration test files for kfp pipeline and model serving
+│ tests                                 *  Testing files for the project │   ├── unit                            *  Unit test files for kfp pipeline and model serving │   └── integration                     *  Integration test files for kfp pipeline and model serving
 ```